top of page

 Senior women in technology leadership often carry a specific set of pressures that aren't always visible to those around them, and aren't always easy to articulate.

-• Your perspective is clear, but it doesn't always land with the weight it deserves
+• You have strong perspectives is clear, but they don't always land with the weight they deserve

-• You're performing at a high level, yet feel less visible than your impact warrants
+• You're performing at a high level, yet your visibility and recognition don't seem to match your contribution

 • The complexity of senior stakeholder dynamics takes more energy than it should

-• You're ready to move into greater scope but something in the system is slowing that progression
+• You're ready for greater scope but something in the system is slowing that progression

 Vicky Pike Sitting_edited_edited_edited.